expo/expo/docs/pages/versions/unversioned/sdk/video-thumbnails.md

 sourceCodeUrl: 'https://github.com/expo/expo/tree/sdk-36/packages/expo-video-thumbnails'
 ---

-**`expo-video-thumbnails`** allows you to generate an image to serve as a thumbnail for a provided video.
+**`expo-video-thumbnails`** allows you to generate an image to serve as a thumbnail from a video file.

 #### Platform Compatibility